Academic Regulations

 Academic dishonesty

-These policy guidelines do not apply to allegations of academic dishonesty.
-Academic dishonesty matters are addressed under the WSU Student Code of Conduct and Undergraduate BSN Student Handbook.
+The aforementioned policy guidelines do not pertain to allegations of student academic dishonesty.
+Academic dishonesty Matters are addressed per the WSU Student Code of Conduct and as outlined in the Undergraduate BSN Student Handbook.

 Patient safety

-Students may be removed from a clinical course at any time in which the faculty, clinical faculty, or clinical agency staff identifies an issue that would constitute unsafe/unprofessional practice in the clinical setting that may jeopardize patient safety.
+Students may be dismissed from a clinical course at any time if faculty, clinical faculty, or clinical agency staff identify any issues that would constitute unsafe or unprofessional practice in the clinical setting, posing a potential risk to patient safety.

 *Note that "days" are counted as Sunday-Saturday, excluding University holidays.